Ian Lundin

-Ian Henrik Lundin (born 1960) is a Swedish-Canadian billionaire businessman, the chairman of Lundin Petroleum.
+Ian Henrik Lundin (born 1960) is a Swedish-Canadian billionaire businessman.
+He is the former chairman of Lundin Petroleum.

 Personal life

 Ian Lundin was born in 1960, the son of Adolf H. Lundin, the founder of Lundin Mining and Lundin Petroleum.
+He and his wife Virginia live in Geneva, Switzerland, and have a son and a daughter together.

 Career

-Lundin is chairman of Lundin Petroleum.
+Lundin was chairman of Lundin Petroleum until 2022.

 Together with his older brother Lukas Lundin, he has a net worth of at least US$2.5 billion.